 Defining LSVs

-Low Speed Vehicles are engineered with specific use cases in mind, offering a range of practical applications:
+Low-speed vehicles are engineered with specific use cases in mind, offering a range of practical applications:

 - Neighborhood Transportation: LSVs are commonly used within gated communities, retirement communities, and residential neighborhoods to provide convenient and eco-friendly transportation for residents.